Billy56700/int_marriage_div/README.md

 ## Acknowledgments

-We would like to thank Professor Pien Chung-Pei for his guidance throughout the semester.
+We would like to thank Professor Pien for his guidance throughout the semester.

-For insights into our results, we would like to thank Professor Ou Tzu-chi and Professor Su Yu-hsuan.
+For insights into our results, we would like to thank Professor Ou and Professor Su.

 ## References